simonw/datasette/docs/installation.rst

 ==============

 .. note::
-    If you just want to try Datasette out you don't need to install anything: see :ref:`glitch`
+    If you just want to try Datasette out you don't need to install anything: see :ref:`getting_started_glitch`

 There are two main options for installing Datasette.
 You can install it directly on to your machine, or you can install it using Docker.